-Getting into the Sport: Started snowboarding at age 13… Had been a skier but after moving to Whistler when she was 12 she found friends who were snowboarders so she made the switch the next year… Had also been a figure skater as a child… Outside Interests: Enjoys yoga and outside sports such as biking… Works casually during the summer for the Whistler Resort Municipality in operations and events… Volunteers with the Whistler Blackcomb Foundation as well as Big Brothers and Big Sisters Whistler… Also supports the Be Active Every Day initiative by the BC Medical Association… Odds and Ends: Favourite Olympic memory is the love that Canadians had for all of the athletes at Vancouver 2010 and seeing how the country could come together to support them… Collects her competition bibs and accreditations… Favourite quote: “The most important thing in life is to be yourself… Unless you can be Batman.
-Always be Batman!”
+Getting into the Sport: Started snowboarding at age 13… Had been a skier but after moving to Whistler when she was 12 she found friends who were snowboarders so she made the switch the next year… Had also been a figure skater as a child… Outside Interests: Studied social media and online marketing at BCIT… Enjoys painting and used it as a form of therapy during her concussion recovery… Enjoys yoga and outside sports… Works casually during the summer for the Whistler Resort Municipality in operations and events… Volunteers with the Whistler Blackcomb Foundation Odds and Ends: RBC Olympian… Favourite Olympic memory is the love that Canadians had for all of the athletes at Vancouver 2010 and seeing how the country could come together to support them… Collects her competition bibs and accreditations… Favourite quote: “Sometimes good things fall apart so better things can fall together.” – Marilyn Monroe…

 |2006 Turin||Snowboard||Halfpipe - Women||27|

 Olympic Winter Games: 2018 – 18th (HP); 2014 – 25th (HP); 2010 – 6th (HP); 2006 – 27th (HP)

 FIS World Championships: 2017 – 16th (HP); 2013 – 14th (HP); 2011 – 8th (HP); 2009 – 20th (HP); 2007 - 11th (HP); 2005 – 10th (HP); 2003 – 19th (HP)